Code-Institute-Submissions/Shinners888-yogicare_DecResub/README.md

 - Paste the URL and click OK

+- In the terminal type `pip install -r requirements.txt`

 - Create an env.py file (or set environment variables if preferred), with the settings to match the config vars above.
+For development, make the required changes to settings.py, set debug to True and DATABASES to:

+`DATABASES = {
+        'default': {
+            'ENGINE': 'django.db.backends.sqlite3',
+            'NAME': os.path.join(BASE_DIR, 'db.sqlite3'),
+            }
+    }`
-Remember to send to .gitignore to keep sensitive information private.
+Remember to send env.py to .gitignore to keep sensitive information private.

 ## Media and Credits